SiliconLabs/RS911X-nLink-OSD/README.txt

 		This folder contains configuration files of supplicant, hostapd and scripts for running dhcp server.

 	- Firmware:
-		This folder contains firmware binaries for 9116.
+		This folder contains firmware binaries for RS9116.

 	- rsi
-		This folder contains source files Open source driver.
+		This folder contains the source files for the Open source driver.